Sandeep-Risal/smart-health-tracker-with-lifestyle-insights/Readme.md

 # FitPulse: Health Tracker Application

-This repository contains a full-stack application built with a Python FastAPI server (backend) and a Next.js (React) client (frontend).
+This repository contains a full-stack application built with a Python Flask server (backend) and a Next.js (React) client (frontend).
 The app enables users to track various health metrics such as steps, water intake, sleep hours, and heart rate, with powerful trend visualizations on the dashboard.

 ---